-Set aside 2 hours to complete this assessment.
+Set aside 1-2 hours to complete this assessment.
 I know, 2 hours can be a long time.
 But it would take many sessions and hundreds of dollars for me to gather the information contained in this online assessment.
 So, by taking the assessment you are saving both time and money.
-And you are getting research-based results and recommendations specific to your relationship.

 Read more about Session Two on the next slide…

 Session Two will be shared between you and your partner.
-I will meet with each of you individually for 30-45 minutes.
-During this time you will be able to share your own story of what brings you to therapy and discuss how you feel about the relationship.
+I will meet with each of you individually for 30 minutes.
+During this time you will be able to share your own story of what brings you to therapy.
 We will also explore any family history that you believe will be relevant to the process.
 Topics will include your commitment to the relationship, your hopes and expectations, and your personal goals.

 It’s important to note that I have a No Secrets Policy.
 This means that I will not keep information said in this session confidential from your partner.
 Secrets can create an alliance between the therapist and one partner, which can be damaging to the therapeutic relationship.